-The Bonds, when issued, will constitute valid and binding obligations of the District, and the principal thereof and the interest thereon, the Outstanding Bonds, and such additional tax bonds of the District as may hereafter be authorized by District voters, if any, and subsequently issued, are payable from and secured by the proceeds of two separate annual ad valorem taxes, each without legal limitation as to rate or amount, levied against all taxable property located within the District.
-See "TAX PROCEDURES" and "TAX DATA - Tax Rate Calculations" for tax adequacy, manner of assessing and collecting taxes, and the remedy to the District in the event of tax delinquencies; and "Bondholders' Remedies" below for the remedies available to Bondholders in the event of default in the performance of any of the covenants set forth in the Bond Order or in the event of default in the payment of principal of or interest on the Bonds.
+The Bonds of each series are secured from the proceeds of two separate annual ad valorem taxes, each without legal limitation as to rate or amount, levied upon all taxable property located within the District.
+In each Bond Order, the District covenants to levy a sufficient tax to pay principal of and interest on the related series of Bonds, with full allowance being made for delinquencies, costs of collections, and certain fees.
+See "TAX PROCEDURES" and "TAX DATA - Tax Rate Calculations" for tax adequacy, manner of assessing and collecting taxes, and the remedy to the District in the event of tax delinquencies; and "Bondholders' Remedies" below for the remedies available to Bondholders in the event of default in the performance of any of the covenants set forth in the Bond Orders or in the event of default in the payment of principal of or interest on the Bonds.